kentpmckinney/epi-capstone/README.md

 * Add an 'about' page and an 'options' page
 * Add animations and responsiveness
 * Split the data into two files: an index file and main file
+* Drag and drop to add foods to the menu section and into recipes
 * Use profiling tools to assess app performance and resource usage
 * Identify ways to improve app efficiency
 * Enhance the pre-processing of data to prune unused data to reduce data footprint